siemens/LightweightCmpRa/doc/config/README.md

 |--|--|--|--|:--|
 |mandatory||Template|URI|location of the template, which must be ASN.1 DER-encoded|

-An empty infoValue should be specified as `GetCertificateRequestTemplate: {}`.
+An empty infoValue can be specified as `GetCertificateRequestTemplate: {}`.

 ## The `InventoryInterface` object